TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-creating-alerts-questions-about-alert-rule-best-practices.md

 <properties
-    pageTitle="What are the alert rule best practices" description="What are the alert rule best practices" service=""
+    pageTitle="What are alert rule best practices"
+    description="What are alert rule best practices"
+    service=""
     resource=""
     authors="AmirKe"